Mohsen Kadivar: Education and career

-Born in Fasa (Fars Province) to a politically active family, Mohsen Kadivar completed his primary and secondary education in Shiraz before being admitted into electronics engineering at Shiraz University in 1977.
-He became politically active as a student and was arrested by the shah's police in May 1978 for his political activities.
+Born in Fasa (Fars province) to a politically active family, Mohsen Kadivar completed his primary and secondary education in Shiraz before being admitted into electronics engineering at Shiraz University in 1977.
+He became politically active as a student and was arrested by the Shah's police in May 1978 for his political activities.
 In 1980 he switched his focus to religious education and began attending Shiraz Seminary.
 He moved to Qom in 1981 to pursue his studies in fiqh and philosophy.
 In Qom, he was taught by prominent teachers like Ayatollah Hossein-Ali Montazeri.
 Kadivar graduated with a degree in ijtihad in 1997.
-He got his PhD in Islamic philosophy and theology from Tarbiat Modares University in Tehran in 1999.
+He got his Ph.D. in Islamic philosophy and theology from Tarbiat Modares University in Tehran in 1999.

 Kadivar started his career as a teacher teaching fiqh and Islamic philosophy at Qom Seminary for fourteen years.
-He began teaching Islamic philosophy and theology at Imam Sadegh University, Mofid University, Shahid Beheshti University and Tarbiat Modarres University for seven years.
-He started as assistant professor of philosophy at Tarbiat Modarres University in 2000.
-In 2007 political pressures forced Kadivar to leave his teaching appointment for a position at the Research Center of Iranian Institute of Philosophy.
-As an associate professor of Islamic Philosophy Kadivar was fired from his academic job 2011 because of his political critiques.
-He was visiting scholar at Islamic Legal Studies Program of Harvard Law School in 2002, visiting professor of Islamic studies at the University of Virginia (2008-2009), and at Duke University (fall 2009 - spring 2014).
+He began teaching Islamic philosophy and theology at Imam Sadegh University, Mofid University, Shahid Beheshti University, and Tarbiat Modarres University for seven years.
+He started as an assistant professor of philosophy at Tarbiat Modarres University in 2000.
+In 2007 political pressures forced Kadivar to leave his teaching appointment for a position at the Research Center of the Iranian Institute of Philosophy.
+As an associate professor of Islamic Philosophy Kadivar was fired from his academic job in 2011 because of his political critiques.
+He was visiting scholar at the Islamic Legal Studies Program of Harvard Law School in 2002, visiting professor of Islamic studies at the University of Virginia (2008–2009), and at Duke University (fall 2009 – spring 2014).
 He held the fall 2014 Keohane Distinguished Visiting Professorship of University of North Carolina at Chapel Hill.
 Kadivar is currently a research professor of Islamic Studies in the department of religious studies at Duke University.

+Personal life

 Kadivar married Zahra Roodi in 1981 and has four children.
 Jamileh Kadivar is his sister.